-Freewallet switches out Google+ to Gmail as a login option
+Freewallet switches out Google+ to Google account as a login option

 I’ve been using Google+ to log in, what should I do?